triqadafi/TQDF_WatchOS/README.md

 5. Upload program just like usual day using Arduino IDE (Make sure to configure the COM Port correctly)

 ## How to force exit the Bootloader? {#how-to-force-exit-the-bootloader}
+In very rare case, the program stuck on the bootloader indicated by LED C blinking quickly.
+Follow this guide to exit the bootloader.
-1. When the LED C flashing quickly, Press and hold the button
+1. Press and hold the button
-2. wait until LED C stops flashing (solid)
+2. wait until LED C stops blinking (solid)
 3. Release the button

 <hr/>